5 Ways To Boost Profits in your PPC Campaigns Immediately

 With so Many Options, Which is the Right One?

 That depends on your business goals and campaign objectives.
-Bottom line, attribution models are fictitious.
+The bottom line, attribution models are fictitious.
 They are a best-effort attempt at mimicking real-life behavior to help guide campaign structure, but they will never be entirely accurate.
 So, it’s up to you to assign credit to the metrics and channels that are most important to your business.

 Before making any changes, it’s important to first understand all the available attribution models.
 Check out this table to see a complete overview of attribution models.